-- 4.4.1 Plan:MK states that net housing densities should be between 150-250 dwellings per hectare. - 4.4.2 Taller buildings will be sought that capitalise on Central Bletchley's sustainable location and build on the density policy within Plan:MK Policy SD16.
+- 4.4.1 Plan:MK states that net housing densities should be between 150-250 dwellings per hectare. - 4.4.2 Development will need to demonstrate how it provides a high quality response to the existing heritage and context of buildings adjacent to the site.

+- 4.4.3 Taller buildings will be sought that capitalise on Central Bletchley's sustainable location and build on the density policy within Plan:MK Policy SD16.
 Proposals should consider their impact on amenity in line with Policies D3 and D5 in Plan:MK.
-In particular, there is scope for taller elements to mark the gateway into Queensway. - 4.4.3 The scale and massing of development will need to respect the existing two storey development along Duncombe Street, Oliver Road, and Osborne Street.
+In particular, there is scope for taller elements to mark the gateway into Queensway. - 4.4.4 The scale and massing of development will need to respect the existing two storey development along Duncombe Street, Oliver Road, and Osborne Street.